darshikaf/build-python/README.md

-# build-testing
+# build-python
-Docker image based on Python 3.8 for building Pythoon applications
+Docker image based on Python 3.8 for building Python applications